digitalcolony/ineedcoffee-archive/src/content/posts/5-coffee-news-stories-that-i-never-want-to-read-about-ever-again/index.md

 wordpressId: 573
 ---

 Time for a little rant.
 People have been sending me links to coffee news stories for as long as I can remember.
-They know me as the publisher of *INeedCoffee*, and they believe they’ve stumbled upon some coffee news item that has escaped my radar.
-Most of the time, I’m not only aware of the news item, but it is something I could care less about.
+They know me as the publisher of _INeedCoffee_, and they believe they’ve stumbled upon some coffee news item that has escaped my radar.
+Most of the time, I’m not only aware of the news item, but it is something I couldn't care less about.

 For this article, I’ve decided to list the five coffee news stories that I will NEVER read about again.
 Here they are.